indoorvivants/scala-native-gtk-bindings/README.md

 val importantDataContents: Ptr[Byte] = g_bytes_get_data(testData, null)
 ```

 The provided bytes are always null terminated.
-As this loaded in UTF-8 text data this means
-`importantDataContents` is a valid `CString`.
+In this case, `importantDataContents` is a valid `CString`.